-In 2019, 3,661,922 items were bought, including library books, sheet music, cartographic publications, and books written in Braille, representing 9.54 items per 100 citizens.
-Expenditure on the purchase of books for public libraries in 2019 totalled 82,098,015 zlotys.
-Expenditure on the purchase of books per reader in 2019 amounted to 13.72 zlotys.
+In 2020, 3,627,512 items were bought, including library books, sheet music, cartographic publications, and books written in Braille, representing 9.6 items per 100 citizens.
+Libraries also bought digital novelties - access to publications delivered electronically (almost 75,000 access codes and over 28 mln pages).
+Expenditure on the purchase of books for public libraries in 2020 totalled 84,609,862 zlotys (including subsidies - 26,296,140 zlotys).
+Expenditure on the purchase of books per user in 2020 amounted to 17.20 zlotys.

 In Poland public libraries are mainly financed out of local council budgets.
 In addition, within the scope of the Ministry of Culture and National Heritage's programme "Purchase of new publications for public libraries", which is part of the state-funded National Programme for the Development of Readership, libraries receive financial support to increase their collections.
-The sum earmarked for buying new publications in 2019 totalled 26,500,000 zlotys, and a solid rule of the programme is the obligation to use one third of the grant to buy new publications for children and young people.
+The sum earmarked for buying new publications in 2020 totalled 26,500,000 zlotys, and a solid rule of the programme is the obligation to use one third of the grant to buy new publications for children and young people.

-In 2019, 2,502 libraries took part in the programme.
+In 2020, 2,457 libraries took part in the programme.